kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

 proxysql.kubedb.com/builtin-prom-proxysql created
 ```

-Now, wait for the ProxySQL object to go into `Running` state.
+Now, wait for the ProxySQL object to go into the `Running` state.

 ```console
 $ kubectl get proxysql -n demo builtin-prom-proxysql